theRTB/GT7ShiftTone/README.md

 # GT7ShiftTone

-**Calibrated audio tone that indicates when to shift for optimal acceleration in **
+**Calibrated audio tone that indicates when to shift for optimal acceleration in Gran Turismo 7**

 ![example Subaru WRX STI 2014](images/GUIandPower-4.png)